Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Methodology

-MVJOM takes as input a set of perspective images $\mathcal{U}_i$, corresponding depth maps, and camera location, and minimizes the reconstruction error between the observed images and renderings of $\mathcal{G}(t)$ from each viewpoint.
-In addition to photometric consistency, MVJOM introduces regularization terms (see Section~\ref{sec:lossfunc}) that enforce relative spatial consistency across camera locations and temporal smoothness over time.
-These constraints enable the estimation of a spatially aligned and temporally coherent 4D scene representation.
+MVJOM takes as input a set of perspective images $\mathcal{U}_i$, corresponding depth maps, and camera locations, and minimizes the reconstruction error between the observed images and renderings of $\mathcal{G}(t)$ from each viewpoint.
+In addition to photometric consistency, MVJOM introduces regularization terms (see Section~\ref{sec:lossfunc}) to enforce inter-location spatial consistency and stabilize reconstruction across timestamps.
+These constraints enable the estimation of a spatially aligned and stable 4D scene representation across viewpoints and timestamps.